-- PSHE and PD programmes through school explore emotional wellbeing and social development - ∞ EHCP and therapeutic times daily are used to support explicit learning of social and emotional understanding and application. - ∞ Assemblies focus on management of difficult situations - ∞ Guests from the community are invited to talk about a range of issues - ∞ A school council is in the process of being constructed following nominations and voting. - ∞ Pupils are supported to access lunch clubs to promote teamwork/building friendships - ∞ We have a school counsellor and a range of therapists who support children who are experiencing emotional and social difficulties - We work with a Clinical psychologist and counsellor who specialize in trauma within the neurodiverse population. - We work with the local NHS commissioning groups Mental health teams to provide support for staff and pupils - ∞ We work with the local hospital school for pupils with mental health difficulties to provide appropriate support for pupils in our setting newly discharged - ∞ We have a zero-tolerance approach to bullying and child on child abuse.
+- ∞ PSHE and PD programmes through school explore emotional wellbeing and social development - ∞ The personal development curriculum area includes careers and behaviour curriculums - ∞ EHCP and therapeutic times daily are used to support explicit learning of social and emotional understanding and application. - ∞ Assemblies focus on management of difficult situations - ∞ Guests from the community are invited to talk about a range of issues - ∞ A school council is in the process of being constructed following nominations and voting. - ∞ Pupils are supported to access lunch clubs to promote teamwork/building friendships - We have a school counsellor and a range of therapists who support children who are experiencing emotional and social difficulties - ∞ We work with a Clinical psychologist and counsellor who specialize in trauma within the neurodiverse population. - ∞ We work with the local NHS commissioning groups Mental health teams to provide support for staff and pupils - We work with the local hospital school for pupils with mental health difficulties to provide appropriate support for pupils in our setting newly discharged - ∞ We have a zero-tolerance approach to bullying and child on child abuse. - ∞ Our governing body includes community governors within health, SEND and experience in Social care.